-You can buy or sell Chevron and other stocks, options, ETFs, and crypto commission-free!
+You can buy or sell Chevron and other stocks, options, and ETFs commission-free!

 Chevron Corp. engages in the provision of administrative, financial management, and technology support for energy and chemical operations.
 It operates through the Upstream and Downstream segments.
 The Upstream segment consists of exploration, development, and production of crude oil and natural gas; liquefaction, transportation, and regasification associated with liquefied natural gas; transporting crude oil by major international oil export pipelines; processing, transporting, storage, and marketing of natural gas; and a gas-to-liquids plant.
 The Downstream segment comprises refining of crude oil into petroleum products; marketing of crude oil and refined products; transporting of crude oil and refined products by pipeline, marine vessel, motor equipment, and rail car; and manufacturing and marketing of commodity petrochemicals, plastics for industrial uses, and fuel and lubricant additives.
 The company was founded in 1906 and is headquartered in San Ramon, CA. The listed name for CVX is Chevron Corporation.

 San Ramon, California